 Once the clinic is up and running we leap-frog deeper into the jungle for the next project.
 We use the villages where we have been in the past as lay-over sites.

 We field about 3 full-on volunteer teams a year and another 3-4 non-volunteer teams.
 We do not take volunteers into an area until we have researched it.
-We take very select volunteers that have served in Honduras into Afghanistan and Cambodia and to disaster responses.
+We take very select volunteers that have served in Honduras into Cambodia and to disaster responses.

 On average, how long is each trip?